SEO vs. PPC: Differences, Pros, Cons, & Use Cases

 Learn the basics of PPC

-Learn more about PPC in the SEO vs. PPC debate below:
+Learn more about PPC in the SEO vs. paid search debate below:

 What is PPC?

 PPC is advertising a brand, product, or service on ad networks using the cost-per-click (CPC) bidding model.
-Common PPC tasks include researching keywords, writing ad copy, adjusting budgets, optimizing landing pages, and more.
+Common tasks performed by PPC companies include researching keywords, writing ad copy, adjusting budgets, optimizing landing pages, and more.

 What are the pros of PPC?